equivalent/scrapbook2/archive/blogs/2015-08-13-scissors-rule-in-coding.md

 ### Discussion and Sources

-Thank you to all that joint the discussion on Redit and reminded me of some more stuff I didn't mentioned.
+Thank you to all that joined the discussion on Reddit and reminded me of all the stuff I forgot to mention in the article.

 * https://www.reddit.com/r/ruby/comments/3gu51u/scissors_rule_in_coding_put_your_public_methods/
 * https://www.reddit.com/r/programming/comments/3gu1sc/scissors_rule_in_coding_put_your_public_methods/